 In November 2010, I bought my first license for Gravity Forms, a plugin for WordPress.
 Since then, I have talked about it a lot here on the blog.
 When I hit the 5 year mark, I wrote a post on the many ways I used it.
 I’ve talked about conditional logic, my favorite part, and how WooCommerce and Gravity Forms integrate so well.
 There was even a time I used it creatively to make a list I could update easily.
-And lately, I showed you how you could provide both payment options of PayPal and Stripe on your form.
-Of course, there have been other posts as well.
+And lately, I showed you how you could provide both payment options of PayPal and Stripe on your form as well as some tips on how your contact form can help you sell more.

 But as I near 7 years of use, I thought it was time to look at Gravity Forms—and all it can do for you.